Absences, suspensions and extensions of your research

 - If you leave the UK, you will need to request a new CAS and apply for entry clearance before returning to the UK to resume your studies

-- You should seek immigration advice from the International Student Advice Team.
+- You should seek immigration advice from the Student Visa Advice Team.

 Time limit for leaving the UK after a suspension

 Based on Student Visa regulations, we recommend that you leave the UK within 60 days of the start of your period of suspension, to avoid the possibility of overstaying your visa, which can have serious consequences.

 Serious illness with medical evidence advising against travel